 This post is for women commenters only.

+I’d like to try something similar today, a post for women commenters only, whereby we have discussion space for the things that matter to us, and can have those discussions in our own way.
 The intention is to create women’s space as a positive environment for feminist and other politics that are important to women.
-You can read the background on this here.

 Usual TS rules still apply.